Celebrating the Sacraments

 1. Schedule an appointment with one of the parish priests or deacons at least six months prior to the wedding date to make necessary arrangements.

 Married couples are invited to contact Deacon Ed Sullivan (410-683-0600) to be trained to serve as leaders of the four-week marriage preparation seminar or to serve engaged couples in their marriage preparation by being a “Sponsor Couple.”
 A Sponsor Couple meets with an engaged couple at mutually convenient times.

 Wedding anniversaries are celebrated on the fourth Saturday of each month at the 8:30 a.m.
 Mass.
 Couples who celebrate their wedding anniversaries during the month are invited to renew their wedding vows at the Mass.
 Please call the Parish Office to make arrangements.

 • Reconciliation (Confession)

-A priest is available for the Sacrament of Reconciliation in the church on Saturdays after the 4 p.m.
-Mass until 5:30 p.m.
+A priest is available for the Sacrament of Reconciliation on Saturdays at 3:00 p.m, 5:00 p.m., and 6:30 p.m. in the church.
 Priests are also available in the Parish Office by appointment.